zdenecek/pbn-cpp/README.md

 ## Supported functions

+- parse a file and validate it
 - printing overview information about a file
 - stripping a file of unnecessary parts
 - creating board analyses in a file

+## Features plan

+- exports to pdf, html
+- stricter adherence to PBN standard (currently it is not fully compliant)
+  - validate
+  - support more obscure import variant
+  - check used features against declared version
+- pbn generation using external tools (e.g. Bigdeal)

 ## User docs